galactic-src/cvport/README.md

 ## Cleanup

-- PR
 - InitKernel (Kernels.cpp): DoPlaces parameter is unreferenced, and norm parameter is always 1.0 (no effect)
 - SetupModel.cpp "Binary densi\zty file should contain %i cells." remove \z
 - SetupModel.cpp reads into P.BinFileLen to inspect a magic number in first 4 bytes of density file.
 Use a different variable.
 - InitProbs() declaration in SetupModel.h, but implementation in CovidSim.cpp
 - input-params.txt has a leftover merge conflict marker
+- SetupModel.cpp "Cell %i has adunits < 0 (indexing AdUnits)\n" logging should refer to microcells
+- SetupModel.cpp "Unable to allocate cell storage\n" logging should refer to microcells
+- remove obstructive mcl variable in SetupPopulation (SetupModel.cpp)
+*** resolved to here
 - Inconsistent use of brackets to assign default value to P.LongitudeCutLine
+- Simpler to always compare <= maximum of the SpatialBoundingBox and not add the fudge factor?